Near Future in Spanish: As Easy as Ir + a + Infinitive

 • Current plans or intentions.

-• Actions that will occur in the short or immediate future.
+• Actions that will occur in the shortly.

 • Potential outcomes resulting from current situations or circumstances.